stopspazzing/fancy-github-activity/Readme.md

 Pretty simple to use:
   1. Upload via plugins tab and enable.
-  2. Use shortcode [github-activity] where you would like it.
+  2. Use shortcode [fancy-github-activity] where you would like it.
 Configurable options below.

 Options:
   1. username="stopspazzing" // required